-I will say that we have regular run-of-the-mill washing machine, so I have no idea if this will work with the fancy new-fangled high-efficiency machines.
-It might though—because it’s a low-soap, low-suds mixture—but try at your own risk!
-We also don’t use this stuff on cloth diapers, because I have no idea if it’ll break down the absorbency—we just stick to Rockin Green for those.
-Maybe one day I’ll get up the guts to try our homemade stuff on the diapers, but I’d hate to ruin our stash!
+I will say that we have regular top loading washer, so I have no idea if this will work with the fancy new-fangled front-loading machines.
+It might—because it’s a low-soap, low-suds mixture—but try at your own risk!
+We also didn’t use this stuff when we were washing cloth diapers, because I had no idea if it would break down the absorbency—we just stuck to Rockin Green for those.

 About a half cup of this stuff gets a super-large load of our clothes very clean, but you might need to do some trial-and-error to figure out what the right amount is for your machine.
 That means we get about 40 loads of laundry out of one gallon of detergent.
 And it costs me less than $5 to make each gallon—steal!
 Here’s how to make it: